 3. Eating too much

 Have you returned home from an errand to observe that Fido has gotten into his dog food and eaten way too much?
-This can cause bloat, but, fortunately, most of the time, the food will eventually digest.
+When a dog eats too much, it can cause bloat, but, fortunately, most of the time, the food will eventually digest—but it will be a struggle for your dog’s digestive system.
 It’s a good idea to keep an eye on Fido if he has eaten more food than he should; the resulting food bloat CAN turn into a GDV bloat.

 4. Fluid in the abdomen